Code-Institute-Submissions/Dark-Luna/README.md

 - Verdict: All good!

+Name: Template post mortem for error message

+- Bug description: When an error was made when filling out a form, the error message was not shown.
+I checked and double checked everything and then posted it on slack.
+Thankfully, I was made aware that the correct file format is error.htmL and not error.htm.
+Classic case of fatigue and code blindness.
+Gotta love the slack community!

+- Fix: Put an L in the file format.
+Sometimes it is really that simple.

+- Verdict: All good!

 ### From peer code review ###

+Due to time constraints I wasnt able to let my peers test.

 ### From friends and family testing ###

+Due to time constraints I wasnt able to let my peers test.

 ## Deployment ##